LIKE US? To Receive a Monthly DIGESTWORLD Reminder, Click the Link to Send Email Request: SUBSCRIBE

 People who have Asked to Receive the Digest Reminder.

-Good News for Good Readers and Good Friends who would like to receive the DIGESTWORLD Reminder at the first of each Month:
+So we've made it easy for Good Readers who have changed their Email addresses and Friends who would like to begin receiving the DIGESTWORLD Reminder at the first of each Month:

 As of August, 2011 we have begun using a Contact Manager with an Email Merge feature which allows us to send personalized Emails to everyone in our Contact List.
 You can receive the colorful Email containing the DIGESTWORLD Reminder beginning with "Dear [Your First Name]".
 It is important that we have your First Name, so if the name you are addressed by in your Reminder is not your first name, please notify us of the name you wish us to use.
 For convenience you can send a quick email to give us your name by Clicking Here.
 To Contact Bobby, his Email address is visible on this page.